I Want To...

-GRCF is an IGM service center which provides year-round research expertise, products, and services for the study of the human genome.
+GRCF provides year-round research expertise, products, and services for the study of the human genome.
 At the leading edge of technology, the GRCF provides sophisticated tools and equipment oftentimes not available in individual research labs.
 The mission of the GRCF is to provide high quality, cost effective research services and products to investigators throughout the Johns Hopkins scientific community.
 Accordingly, GRCF services cover a broad segment of genetic research including:

 - CLIA CAP approved biorepository

 Johns Hopkins Genomics

 Directors: Chris Gocke, MD, and Kim Doheny, Ph.D.

 JHG provides research and clinical genotyping and sequencing together with extensive analytic expertise.
 A partnership between the Departments of Genetic Medicine and Pathology, JHG opened its doors in 2017, co-localizing four existing labs:

 - Molecular Diagnostic Lab, which provides diagnostic services for oncology patients

 - Center for Inherited Disease Research, which focuses on gene discovery research